-The policy allows you to pay your premiums in lump-sum or at regular intervals as per your desired frequency.
-So, if you are late in tax planning, you can still get the policy issued and pay lump sum premiums to avail of all the tax benefits.
-It is also the best investment for regular income.
+A savings plan also allows you to pay your premiums in lump-sum or at regular intervals as per your desired frequency.
+So, if you are late in tax planning, you can still get the policy issued and pay a lump sum.

-You also have the opportunity to enhance your coverage via five riders, namely Accidental Death Benefit Rider, Accidental Total and Permanent Disability Rider, Income Benefit Rider, Waiver of Income Rider and Payor Waiver Benefit Rider.
-Apart from all these advantages, the regular income plan from Edelweiss Tokio Life Insurance offers relevant tax advantages under Section 80C and Section 10(10D).
+You also have the opportunity to enhance your coverage via five riders, namely Accidental Death Benefit Rider, Accidental Total and Permanent Disability Rider, Income Benefit Rider, Waiver of Income Rider, and Payor Waiver Benefit Rider.

 Chirag Iyer - BFSI Enthusiast